 A Kogaratsu Oku-Gōrai Chawan fired in the early Edo period.
-It is an old excavated piece with the name “Tsuyu (dew)”, and the kiln is probably Matsuura or northern Takeo, Karatsu.
+It is an old excavated piece with the name “Tsuyu (dew)”, and the kiln is probably Matsuura or northern Takeo-type.

-Tea masters have treasured Oku-Gōrai tea bowls, which was the style that emulates Korean tea bowls, as the high valued in Karatsu wares.
+Tea masters have treasured Oku-Gōrai teabowls, which was the style that emulates Korean teabowls, as the highest praise in Karatsu ware.
 However, it has a certain mystery that the definition is still unclear because the production sites are multiple, and the styles are various.

-This tea bowl is slightly small in size as the Oku-Gōrai tea bowl.
+This teabowl is slightly small in size than most Oku-Gōrai teabowls.
 The vessel shape is the slightly inward rim and taut-hipped body.
-It can be presumable that it was made as a piece of tea pottery because the exposed part is widely taken, and there is no marks on the base and the bowl inside.
-Multiple glazes formed drops on the loquat-coloured skin caused by the oxidative flame, and the dew-shaped gold is repaired to overlap them.
+It can be presumable that it was made as a piece of tea pottery because the exposed part is widely taken, and there are no marks on the base and the bowl inside.
+Multiple glazes formed drops on the loquat-coloured skin caused by the oxidative flame, and the dew-shaped gold was repaired to overlap them.

-With a Shifuku (silk pouch with drawstring), it stored in an old box with the description “奥高麗 (Oku-Gōrai) 茶碗 (Teabowl)” in the silver letters “露 (Dew)” in the gold letters.
+It fits in a Shifuku (silk pouch with drawstring) and is stored in an old box with the description “奥高麗 (Oku-Gōrai) 茶碗 (Teabowl)” in the silver letters “露 (Dew)” in the gold letters.

 - The description will be updated as our research progresses.

 - Images may differ in color from the actual products.